 Each student must receive recommendation for advancement to candidacy from his/her graduate advisory committee.
 The graduate advisory committee is composed of at least three CCMF/Psychology & Counseling faculty appointed by the director of the program.
-A student who has received full admission must make application for candidacy during the semester in which a student is enrolled in clinical supervision CCMF 6304: Basic Skills and Techniques.
+A student who has received full admission must make application for candidacy during the semester in which a student is enrolled in CCMF 6306: Clinical Supervision: Practicum.
 The program director will communicate the committee's decision to the student.
 The student may receive unconditional advancement to candidacy, conditional advancement with additional course work, research, or clinical experience required, or be denied advancement to candidacy and dropped from the program.